Point estimation: Others

-Minimum-variance mean-unbiased estimator (MVUE)

-The method of minimum-variance unbiased estimator minimizes the risk (expected loss) of the squared-error loss-function.

-Median unbiased estimator

-Median-unbiased estimator minimizes the risk of the absolute-error loss function.

-Best linear unbiased estimator (BLUE)

-Best linear unbiased estimator, also known as the Gauss–Markov theorem states that the ordinary least squares (OLS) estimator has the lowest sampling variance within the class of linear unbiased estimators, if the errors in the linear regression model are uncorrelated, have equal variances and expectation value of zero.

 Point estimate v.s. confidence interval estimate

 Point estimation and confidence interval estimation.

 There are two major types of estimates: point estimate and confidence interval estimate.
 In the point estimate we try to choose a unique point in the parameter space which can reasonably be considered as the true value of the parameter.
 On the other hand, instead of unique estimate of the parameter, we are interested in constructing a family of sets that contain the true (unknown) parameter value with a specified probability.
 In many problems of statistical inference we are not interested only in estimating the parameter or testing some hypothesis concerning the parameter, we also want to get a lower or an upper bound or both, for the real-valued parameter.
 To do this, we need to construct a confidence interval.